OctopusDeploy/Calamari/README.md

-Calamaaaaaarrrrriiiiiiiiiiiiiiii is the command-line tool invoked by Tentacle during a deployment.
+Caaaaalamaaaaaarrrrriiiiiiiiiiiiiiii is the command-line tool invoked by Tentacle during a deployment.
 It knows how to extract and install NuGet packages, run the Deploy.ps1 etc. conventions, modify configuration files, and all the other things that happen during a deployment.

 ## Building